Grading Packers’ Signing of Javon Hargrave

 Javon Hargrave’s best seasons in the NFL came when Jonathan Gannon was his defensive coordinator.
 Now, they are being reunited with the Green Bay Packers.

-Less than an hour after he was released by the Minnesota Vikings, the 33-year-old Hargrave signed what NFL Network reported as a two-year, $23 million contract.
+Less than an hour after he was released by the Minnesota Vikings, the 33-year-old Hargrave agreed to what NFL Network reported as a two-year, $23 million contract.

 Packers Fill Big Need With Javon Hargrave